haquefardeen/awesome-dot/README.md

 # awesome-dot.com
-#### Awesome Dot is a list that curates the best resources, projects andlearning around the Polkadot ecosystem.
+#### Awesome Dot is a list that curates the best resources, projects and learning around the Polkadot ecosystem.

 ![Awesome-dot.com](https://imgur.com/xMLaStv.png)